 Once inside the boats, we were ushered in by the boat guide.
 From the waiting area to the boat, there are many steps going up and down.

 Even though it was the peak of summer, the cave was mildly cool.
 So bringing a sweater or light jacket will definitely come in handy.
-The guide separated us into languages (German speakers in front, French speakers at the back, everyone else in between).
+The guide separated us into languages (German speakers in front, French speakers at the back, and everyone else in between).
 I guess this will vary depending on the boat guide.

 Our boat guide described the cave in much detail throughout our 30-minute journey.
-It was really fascinating as I have never been inside any underground lake in a cave before.
+It was really fascinating as I had never been inside any underground lake in a cave before.
 There were pretty lights in yellows and blues.